-The Norwegian Petroleum Directorate shall stipulate designations for permanently placed facilities.
-Permanently placed facilities shall be designated with their quadrant/block number and letters from A to Z, with the exception of U and T, for each field or block.
+A permanently placed facility, which may contain wellheads, shall be named using the respective quadrant and block number and letters from A to Z, with the exception of U and T, for each field or block.
 AA, AB, etc. can be used if needed.

-Licensees shall inform the Norwegian Petroleum Directorate as soon as possible about material changes that have occurred following submission of documentation pursuant to Chapter 3.
+Licensees shall as soon as possible inform the Norwegian Petroleum Directorate about material changes that have occurred following submission of documentation pursuant to this chapter.

-d) analysis results, maps and profiles that show the results of other geophysical or geological surveys such as heat flow measurements, radiometric measurements, samples, etc.
+- analysis results, maps and profiles that show the results of other geophysical or geological surveys such as heat flow measurements, radiometric measurements, samples, etc.